Photo courses & workshops in Brussels

 Cost vs. Value: Be realistic about investment, but understand the concentrated learning can be more valuable than years of scattered learning. (say Eric Kim and Pixel Institute of Photography and Sander de Wilde)

-My workshops are thoughtfully designed to accommodate all skill levels.
+• My workshops are thoughtfully designed to accommodate all skill levels.
 Whether you’re a complete beginner just starting out, or you already have a grasp of concepts like aperture and depth of field, each course will revisit the fundamentals of photography in clear and approachable ways.
-The advanced course, on the other hand, is tailored for those who already feel comfortable navigating photography intuitively and want to deepen their creative expression.
+The Advance photography course that I organise every now and then on the other hand, is tailored for those who already feel comfortable navigating photography intuitively and want to deepen their creative expression.

 Think